Josef-Friedrich/mscxyz/README.rst

                             the binary file.
       --compress            Save an uncompressed MuseScore file (*.mscx) as a compressed file (*.mscz).
+      --remove-origin       Delete the uncompressed original MuseScore file (*.mscx) if it has been successfully converted to a compressed file (*.mscz).

     info:
       Print informations about the score and the CLI interface itself.